-In simple terms, Dennis develops the specific electronic hardware that enables the functionality of Nomad, and he does this by designing printed circuit boards (PCB) and writing the firmware that is required to make these system work.
 He has two primary responsibilities: hardware design and firmware design.
+In simple terms, Dennis develops the specific electronic hardware that enables the functionality of Nomad.
+He designs printed circuit boards (PCB) and writes the firmware required to make these systems work.

 Designed the main microcontroller board that is the interface between our brain and the hardware (sensors and hydraulics) on the mower

-Designed the Leg microcontroller boards that provides specific functionality to drive and steer the mower with high resolution feedback.
+Designed the Leg microcontroller boards that provide specific functionality to drive and steer the mower with high-resolution feedback.

 Designed and tested our unique pulse width modulation control boards that have enabled very precise hydraulic steering control.

 Requests quote and assign vendors to build these boards